joaonsantos/react-boilerplate/README.md

 ## React Boilerplate

-A simple boilerplate react app built from scratch.
+A minimal boilerplate react app built from scratch.

-It includes style and file loaders as well as a js bundler.
-It also supports hot-reload in development mode.
+It uses the latest features of webpack 5.
+It also supports react refresh in development mode.

 ### Support for React 17